 I’m really keen to get into my new lab coat and stethoscope and start wet anatomy labs but also to work with all of the great people in my groups.
 Most of all I’m excited to start placements in the Central West community.
 We start clinical placements with local hospitals in week 6 and I’m busting to even just observe patient-centric care from a student perspective and put into practice what I’ve already learnt (keep in mind that I’m writing this on day 2).
 It also might sound corny but right now it looks like the greatest form of activism that I can achieve (on reducing inequalities and injustices in Australia) is by offering medical services to the people that need them locally and rurally.

-If you want to find out more about Charles Sturt’s Doctor of Medicine course, you can attend an information night.
-They will be held in Wagga Wagga, Orange, Bathurst and online so that everyone has the opportunity to attend.
+If you want to find out more about Charles Sturt’s Doctor of Medicine course, keep an eye out for future information nights, or watch a recording of the 2021 Medicine Information night.
 You can also visit the website to find out more.